Hiking The Buttermilk Falls State Park Gorge Trail

 Mark and Kristen inside their room at the Taughannock Inn

-Staying centrally in Ithaca works best if you’re staying for 3 or more days because you won’t have to rush around the State Parks.
-Plus, over that period you will need amenities on your doorstep.
+Staying centrally in Ithaca works best if you’re staying in the Finger Lakes region for 3 or more days.
+Plus you’ll have several amenities on your doorstep.

-Staying a night closer to Taughannock Falls means you can drive 20 minutes after Buttermilk Falls and beat the crowds more easily than driving up from Ithaca the next morning.
+Staying a night closer to Taughannock Falls means you can drive 20 minutes and beat the crowds more easily than driving up from Ithaca the next morning.
+We’ve stay at both hotels below and enjoyed both trips.

 Wispy waterfall in a gorge near Ithaca ny